-In his fabulous 1926 novel The Sun Also Rises, Ernest Hemingway famously wrote that bankruptcy happens in two ways: “gradually and then suddenly”.
+In his fabulous 1926 novel, The Sun Also Rises, Ernest Hemingway famously wrote that bankruptcy happens in two ways: “gradually and then suddenly”.

 This rings a bell for us.
 (You might even say that the bell tolls…?)
 In our conversations with network administrators of all stripes, we’ve found that the decline of DNS, DHCP, and IPAM (DDI) infrastructure often happens in a similar fashion.

 Most enterprises experience a decline in their DDI as a gradual process.
 There are hints, of course, that the network’s foundation is slowly being eaten away.
-Yet in the absence of an event that draws attention to DDI specifically, most of the impact of these things happens slow enough that nobody notices.
+Yet in the absence of an event that draws attention to DDI specifically, most of the impact of these things happens slowly enough that nobody notices.

 There are many symptoms of gradual DDI decline, most of which happen in parallel:

 Service ticket volume: In a small network, DNS service tickets are easily handled through a manual process.
 Yet as networks grow more complex, the volume of requests gradually morphs into a significant burden.
 This is particularly true as organizations move into the cloud, where DevOps teams become very demanding with IP address provisioning requests.

 Integration creep: Complexity also becomes a gradual challenge for DNS admins when they’re trying to handle integrations with other networking tools such as SD-WAN controllers, network virtualization engines, and SDN platforms.
 As these technologies are gradually rolled out across the enterprise, they exact a similarly gradual cost on network admins who support their DDI requirements.

 Security gaps: Given the difficulty of deploying DNSSEC in Microsoft DNS and BIND, many network admins either don’t do it well or don’t do it at all.
 As the network scales and grows more complex, that task only becomes harder.